dhowe/ChinaEye/README.md

 # ChinaEye

-⚠️ Due to the shutdown of our China proxies, this software is no longer working.
-If you have a solution, please contact us! ⚠️
+⚠️ Due to the shutdown of our China proxies, this software is now inactive.
+If you have a solution, please let us know! ⚠️

 ![chinaeye_s@2x](https://user-images.githubusercontent.com/737638/131649359-5dbb0c22-def6-41c0-8bb2-82cb4ed4d691.jpg)